 “The things you own end up owning you.
 It’s only after you lose everything that you’re free to do anything.”

-As you probably know, I’m selling everything I own and setting off to travel the world in January.
+As you might already know, I’m selling everything I own and setting off to travel the world in January.

 What you probably don’t know is where I’ve been living up until now.

 Few people know about this little basement apartment that has been my cocoon for the last two years.
-Few people have seen inside the low ceilings and tiny window of the place where I’ve written all these blog posts, written The Love Mindset, recorded Mindset Makeover, and done countless coaching sessions.
+Few people have seen inside the low ceilings and tiny window of the place where I’ve written all these blog posts, written The Love Mindset, and done countless coaching sessions.

 This has been my cocoon.
 And, now the shell is breaking.
 I am emerging into my own light.